 “MMI,” which stands for maximum medical improvement, is an important concept in the fields of personal injury law.
-Since many personal injury case takes an injured person’s MMI into consideration, it is key to understand what it means.
-Understanding the MMI can help you get your child the justice that they deserve.
+Since many personal injury cases take an injured person’s MMI into consideration, it is key to understand what it means.
+Understanding the maximum medical improvement in Connecticut can help you get your child the justice that they deserve.

 What is MMI?

 When a person is injured and someone else is at fault, the injured party and their family might fight for compensation.
 Compensation is based on injuries, so it is important that the injured party understand the extent of their injuries before asking for compensation.

 An injured person is at their maximum medical improvement once they reach a point beyond which any further treatment will not better their medical situation.
 In other words, when a person reaches their MMI, things are as good as they’re going to get.
 Most if not all treatment related to the injury has already taken place.
 It is at this point that compensation can accurately be determined.